 The man helping her jumped up and took off running.
 She screamed and cried out so loud that her voice began to falter.
 Each time she tried to open the trap, her hands would slip from the blood and let it clamp shut.
 It was only a matter of time before someone found her.
 I felt slightly bad.
 That was a rough way to end the game.
 Especially this early.

 I spoke too soon.
 As if on cue, the ground beneath him began to make a loud noise and it caved in.
 He reached out to grab anything to hold himself up.
 The shock in his face was the last thing I saw before he was completely gone.
 A loud cry rang through my ears before there was silence.
-A large cloud of dust covered the trap before slowly disappearing with the lack of movement.
+There was a large cloud of dust covering the trap before slowly disappearing with the lack of movement.

 I couldn't help, but laugh at the irony of it.
 Here was this macho man running around killing people and he got taken out within seconds.
 This was something I enjoyed about the games.
 No one could predict the winner.
 We had tried multiple times.
 Not once had we gotten it correctly.

 I moved from my crouch position and continued on.
-Many of the traps of doom had been found by unlucky people.
+Many of the Traps of Doom had been found by unlucky people.
 A little too much.
 I would need to take note and have a few removed for next time.
 We need to have a good show.
 Especially if this would soon entertain guests.
-However, Boss has been saying that for years.
+However, Boss had been saying that for years.
 I slightly doubted it would ever happen.
 I don't think he minded having this all to himself.

 I yanked it out from his body making blood pour out of him.
 He reached up toward me, begging for my help.
 Without hesitating I raised the axe above my head and slammed it down into his skull.
-He twitched for a second then laid motionless beneath me.
+He twitched for a second before he laid motionless beneath me.

 I looked up at one of the cameras hidden in a tree and nodded my thanks to the crew who had paid attention and saved my life.
 I would have to send them a gift basket for that one.
 I threw the axe onto the ground then started running again.